-In a recent KPMG survey of technology industry business leaders it was predicted that Cloud computing and the Internet of Things (IoT) are to be two of the most disruptive technologies which will drive business transformation in the enterprise over the next three years in the United States.
+In a recent KPMG survey of technology industry business leaders, it was predicted that Cloud computing and the Internet of Things (IoT) are to be two of the most disruptive technologies which will drive business transformation in the enterprise over the next three years in the United States.

-The adoption of cloud services has traditionally been dominated by small to medium sized businesses who were looking to reap the benefits of rapid innovation and reduced costs.
-The promise of the cloud has opened the flood gates for SaaS vendors to enter the market and begin to take away market share from premise based companies who were up until now reluctant to embrace the cloud for fear of losing out on the large sums of revenue they were generating from their enterprise customers.
-These companies have come to grips with the reality that the cloud is now mainstream and they must adopt an “as-a-Service” model to not only attract new customers, but to retain existing ones.
+The adoption of cloud services has traditionally been dominated by small to medium-sized businesses who were looking to reap the benefits of rapid innovation and reduced costs.
+The promise of the cloud has opened the flood gates for SaaS vendors to enter the market and begin to take away market share from premise-based companies who were up until now reluctant to embrace the cloud for fear of losing out on the large sums of revenue they were generating from their enterprise customers.
+These companies have come to grips with the reality that the cloud is now mainstream and they must adopt an “as-a-Service” model to not only attract new customers but to retain existing ones.

-We can site two such examples of mature premise based markets starting to fuel the notion of cloud now becoming fully mainstream.
+We can site two such examples of mature premise-based markets starting to fuel the notion of cloud now becoming fully mainstream.

-Gartner has also estimated that over the last 4 to 5 years there has been an 8.6% decline in premise based telephony and messaging, and a 12.8% increase in cloud based telephony and messaging, otherwise known as Unified-Communications-as-a-Service (UCaaS).
+Gartner has also estimated that over the last 4 to 5 years there has been an 8.6% decline in premise-based telephony and messaging, and a 12.8% increase in cloud-based telephony and messaging, otherwise known as Unified-Communications-as-a-Service (UCaaS).

 It typically looks something like this.

-The model that investors love is one that treats the initial sale as a gateway to a recurring, monthly or annual subscription.
+The model that investors love is one that treats the initial sale as a gateway to a recurring, monthly, or annual subscription.
 Consumers are already used to paying recurring fees for services like mobile networks and overage charges for excessive data being billed in arrears.
 This model now appears in many B2C and B2B contexts.

-If the customer is looking to use a product or service on a short term basis or is unsure of the value proposition, then a pay-as-you-go model can be used to attract new customers and begin building a customer relationship.
+But what choice do users have when they don’t want to lock in for an annual subscription or a monthly subscription with term-based contracts?
+What if the customer cannot calculate a Return on Investment on a medium to a long-term contract?
+If the customer is looking to use a product or service on a short-term basis or is unsure of the value proposition, then a pay-as-you-go model can be used to attract new customers and begin building a customer relationship.

 Businesses may be apprehensive to launch such a proposition for a few reasons:

 The subscription model starts failing when the customer does not need or have a desire to pay for what you offer in your good, better, best plans.
-Having an ‘a-la-carte’ pay as you go offering puts the users in control of the costs and ultimately their choices.
+Having an ‘a-la-carte’ pay-as-you-go offering puts the users in control of the costs and ultimately their choices.
 The freedom to choose lends itself to a positive customer experience which in turn helps build customer loyalty and strengthens your ability to retain your user base over the long haul.

 As an example, let’s take a look at Amazon’s CCaaS offering, called Amazon Connect.